MaartinBo/apiPythonMB/README.md

 Then:

-1. Build the docker image by using: `docker build -t mbtest_api_python .` in the terminal
+1. Build the Docker image using the command: `docker build -t mbtest_api_python .`.

-2. Use command  to run the container `docker run -it mbtest_api_python /bin/bash`

-    If you are using gitbash you propably need to use that command:
-`winpty docker run -it mbtest_api_python /bin/bash`

-docker ps - show all containers
+2. Run the startup script with all variables by executing either `bash run_in_docker.sh` or `.\run_in_docker.bat`, depends on your system/terminal.

+3. You can find the report in `mbtest/reports` folder.

+4. Enjoy if you've made it this far :) Any feedback is welcome :)